thinhh/CMPE-172-Enterprise-Software/project/README.md

 Added NEW ORDER, NEW CARD, ACTIVE CARD, PAY Feature

 ## May 17, 2023
-added Kong API on Docker Compose and Check Connectivity Watched video for RabbitMQ and GKE demo
+added Kong API on Docker Compose and Check Connectivity <br>

-# LocalHost Screenshot
+Watched video for RabbitMQ and GKE demo

+## May 18, 2023
+Kong API connection on Compose (Done) <br>
+Adding RabbitMQ dependency and adding Starbuck Worker <br>
+Working on creating the Astah Architectural Design

 # Docker Container Screenshot